f5devcentral/f5-k8s-demo/mytypelb/README.md

   "next": "10.1.10.81"
 }
 ```
--"ranges" are IP ranges that you want to use.
+* "ranges" are IP ranges that you want to use.
--"allocated" will be updated with any IPs that are being used by this "controller".
+* "allocated" will be updated with any IPs that are being used by this "controller".
--"conflict" is a list of IPs that you want to exclude.
+* "conflict" is a list of IPs that you want to exclude.
--"next" refers to the IP that you would like to use next.
+* "next" refers to the IP that you would like to use next.

 ```
 kubectl create cm chenpam --from-file=config=data.json